SAP-samples/cap-local-development-workshop/exercises/01/README.md

 Move to the terminal where the CAP server is running and hit Enter, which will cause it to restart.
 Because the default mode for the use of SQLite at this point, with no explicit configuration, is in-memory (see [footnote 2](#footnote-2)), the deployment of the initial data to the in-memory SQLite database is redone and "The Raven" is back (check with the previous `curl` invocation again) ... no doubt to [continue repeating the word "Nevermore"].

-We can check this default configuration with [cds env]:
+👉 Check this default configuration with [cds env]:

 ```bash
 cds env requires.db